 Though a small venue, The Lost Church covers a broad spectrum of arts.
 It does not restrict itself to a particular art form and dabbles in art installations, theater, film screenings, live music and so forth.
 Interestingly, this building was used in different capacities ranging from art gallery, rehearsal space to a studio and its history is as vivid as its event line-up.
 You can also rent the place for recordings, intimate gatherings, private parties and shows.

 Get tickets in advance for shows at the Great American Music Hall because even though it's a big venue, sell-outs are common.
 All ages can enjoy the music in this historic venue, with talent spanning the entire spectrum from punk to country, famous to unknown, local to international.
-Jonathan Richman, Nick Lowe, Boss Hogg, !!!, the Ponys, and the Dirtbombs are just a few of the acts to have graced this hallowed stage.
+Jonathan Richman, Nick Lowe, Boss Hogg, the Ponys, and the Dirtbombs are just a few of the acts that graced this hallowed stage.
 Watch from rows, tables, balcony seats, or the stage-level dance floor.
 The ornate gold and red velvet curtains are a throwback to the Barbary Coast days.
 The venue serves food and drinks to the large crowds.

 This cineplex, located right around the corner from the Fillmore, has eight screens for your viewing pleasure.
 For a more enjoyable experience, check out the bar and bistro or just sit back and relax with popcorn and a soda from the refreshment stand.